Alianza Universidad: Liga 2 campaign and reappearance in top flight (2021-Present)

 Arriving at Liga 1 in 2021, despite the fact that at first the team was fighting in international tournaments, little by little it began to deflate during the second stage of the championship, achieving a streak of games without being able to win during the closing of the campaign, thus having to fight relegation from which it did not escape.
 Alianza Universidad lost the category on the last date after falling 1-2 against Ayacucho FC, finishing as last in the tournament with just 23 points, being relegated to the Liga 2.

 On its return to the Liga 2, the Huánuco team began with a poor performance during the first stage of the championship, collecting only 11 points and 2 victories during the opening tournament.
 In the closing tournament it would rise, achieving 19 points and 5 victories.
 In this way, the team finishes in 8th position with 29 points, still without a chance of anything.

 In the 2023 Liga 2, Alianza Universidad placed third on the table, qualifying to Ligiulla semi-finals.
-They reached the final, against Los Chankas and drawed 4-4 on aggregate, thus going on to penalties.
+They reached the final, against Los Chankas and drew 4-4 on aggregate, thus going on to penalties.
 Alianza Universidad lost the promotion to the Liga 1 2-3 on penalties.

 In the 2024 season, the team would not be left behind after the previous season and they finished as leaders of the Zona Norte with 29 points, qualifying for the next phase of the championship with a 2 point bonus for finishing first.
 Reaching the next stage of the tournament, the good performance would continue after being again leaders now in Group A with 24 points, thus qualifying directly for the semi-finals of the tournament.
 Once the semif-inals were defined, their rival was Santos, the blue-and-red were superior and unstoppable both in the first and second leg against their rival and with a 5-1 aggregate (2-1 in Nazca and 3-0 in Huánuco) they achieved the long-awaited promotion to the highest division of Peruvian soccer.
 For the first time, Alianza Universidad won the Liga 2, defeating ADC Juan Pablo II College in the final.